Reviews You Can Rely On

 Before Testing photo comparison After Testing photo comparison

 To help reveal differences, we use three debris types in our carpet tests to push the capabilities of these vacuums to their limits.
-Here are the results of the Bissell (left), Dyson Gen5detect (center), and Dyson Submarine (right). in our low pile test.
+Here are the results of the Bissell (left), Dyson Gen5detect (center), and Dyson Submarine (right).

-While this vacuum requires some muscle to push because the suction can be quite intense, the cleanliness of your carpet will probably be worth it if you can muster the muscle.
+It sucked up 95% of the material, just 1% less than the winner, Dyson Gen5detect.
+While this vacuum requires some muscle to push, as the suction can be quite intense, the cleanliness of your carpet will probably be worth it if you can muster the muscle.

 Credit: Natalie Kafader